Jareds75/Mr-Jareds-programming-problems/postcode.markdown

 This puzzle uses a **WHILE** loop to force the user to enter a non-empty postcode.
 The loop should only exit once a valid, non-blank input is received.

 **Rules:**
-- The program repeatedly asks the user for their postcode.
+- The program asks for input once before the loop to get the **initial attempt**.
-- The loop continues as long as the `postcode` variable is blank (empty).
+- The loop repeats **only** if the input is blank, first displaying an **error message**.
-- When a non-blank postcode is entered, the loop stops.
+- The loop exits when a non-blank postcode is entered.

 <style>
   /* Make code blocks wider and easier to read and ensure they are LEFT-aligned */